Meiko (American singer): 2007–2013: Beginnings and self-titled debut studio album

-At eighteen, Meiko left her hometown to showcase her talents to a wider audience.
-After a brief stop in Miami, she moved to Los Angeles and began her career, playing venues all over Southern California and writing at a prolific pace.
+At age eighteen, after a brief stop in Miami, she moved to Los Angeles, playing venues all over Southern California and writing at a prolific pace.
 She performed (and bartended) at Hollywood's Hotel Café, where she still performs regularly.

 In early 2007, Meiko performed at the Sundance Film Festival and caught the ear of Paste Magazine editor Josh Jackson, who declared her a "big success story" waiting to happen, predicting it was "only a matter of time" before she found her way onto Nic Harcourt's influential "Morning Becomes Eclectic" radio program on KCRW.

-In September 2007, she toured nationally with Brett Dennen and in October, toured the U.S. as the opener for Mat Kearney.
+In September 2007, she toured nationally with Brett Dennen and in October, she toured the U.S. as the opener for Mat Kearney.

 In 2008, Meiko performed at the Sundance Film Festival and SXSW, and participated in the nationwide Hotel Café Tour, which also included Rachael Yamagata, Ingrid Michaelson, Cary Brothers, and Sara Bareilles.

 In June 2008 Meiko signed a recording deal with MySpace Records/DGC, who released her album in partnership with Lucky Ear Music (Meiko's own indie label).
 The Lucky Ear/MySpace/DGC release has been remixed, premastered and includes re-recorded versions and a new track, "Boys with Girlfriends".
 The digital album re-release was August 5, 2008.

 Also in August, she toured the U.S. (Three dates in Southern California) with Joe Purdy, Chris Seefried and Jay Nash.
 In the fall of 2008, Meiko joined another Hotel Cafe Tour – this time around the trek featured an all-female lineup.
 Meiko was the only artist performing all dates of the tour.
 From February–March 2009, Meiko performed on a string of U.S. dates in support of Joshua Radin.
 In May 2009, she embarked on her first-ever headlining U.S. tour.
 In June 2009, Meiko hit the road with Eric Hutchinson, and in July 2009, she performed a string of shows in the UK before playing in the United States territory of Guam.
 In October and November 2009 Meiko toured the U.S. with Jewel.

 Meiko's album was digitally released in Australia on October 9, 2009, and reached No. 2 on the iTunes Australia Singer-Songwriter Albums chart.
 The album was physically released October 23, 2009.

 After spending most of the first half of 2010 writing new material, Meiko entered a Los Angeles recording studio in September 2010 with producers Styrofoam (Jimmy Eat World, Postal Service, Of Montreal) and Jimmy Messer (Kelly Clarkson, Neon Trees) to begin recording songs for her second album.